Distributions, Section 19 Notices, and Tax Reinvestment

 • Each reinvestment is a separate purchase with its own holding period for capital-gains purposes

-• Section 19(a) notice tells the shareholder where the distribution came from
+• The dividend-source notice tells the shareholder where the distribution came from

-• Rule 22d-2 permits the reinvestment at NAV without running afoul of Section 22(d) uniform POP
+• The reinvestment exemption permits reinvestment at NAV without running afoul of the uniform-POP requirement

 Think of it this way: Reinvesting distributions does not defer tax.
 The Internal Revenue Service (IRS) treats the distribution as if it were paid in cash to you (taxable) and then used to buy more shares (increasing your basis).
 The cash never lands in your checking account, but the tax bill still does.